gifts and commitments made to date

 Today, through our Building Enduring Livelihoods (BEL) campaign, we’re working to fund 31 major MEDA projects, which will help an estimated 10 million entrepreneurs lift their families and communities out of poverty.

 Through this campaign, we’re looking to raise $50 million in private donor support, which will unlock over $300 million dollars from institutional funders to support this work.
-This means every $1 dollar given by private donors will be leveraged 7X in impact with matching funds from institutional partners.
+This means every $1 dollar given by you will be leveraged 7X in impact with matching funds from institutional partners.

 Lead firms such as Pyrethrum Company of Tanzania (PCT), part of MEDA’s Strengthening Small Business Value Chain (SSBVC) project, are working to drive economic growth for over 20,000 small entrepreneurs in Tanzania.
 With MEDA’s help, the firm makes irrigation systems accessible to small farmers, allowing them to transform land of marginal productivity into land that can support reliable outputs.
 As a result, both the productivity and the price of crops have increased for clients like Mamboleo Farms.
 “Because of MEDA, I have upgraded my home, purchased additional livestock, and I am sending my children to school for the first time.
 Now I can also give back to my community, ” said Anangisye Mwankina of Mamboleo Farms, a top producing farmer for Pyrethrum Company of Tanzania.Close